December 7th 2021

 How Good Credit Can Help You Ace Your Mortgage Approval Chances

-We’ve mentioned before how your credit score is one of the most important factors for qualifying for a mortgage.
-But what are some reasons why your credit score may impact your chances to get good mortgage rates?
-In this article, we’ll break down how your score is calculated, what factors may be bringing your credit score down, and what steps you can take to improve your credit score and maximize your mortgage approval chances.
+Below we’ll break down how your score is calculated, what factors may be bringing it down, and the steps you can take to improve your credit score and maximize your mortgage approval chances.

 What is your credit score?